New York Surrogacy Laws 101: Everything You Need to Know

 The Department of Health is charged with creating a voluntary tracking registry to gather data on the long-term impact of surrogacy.

 The CPSA is an important step forward for New Yorkers and Rumbold & Seidelman is proud to have played an important role in gaining its passage.
-The law, however, is still new and is likely to be fine-tuned before going into effect in February of 2021.
 Our attorneys can help guide you through the New York surrogacy process with as much legal protection as possible.
-For more information on how surrogacy laws in New York may apply to your situation, please call our law firm at 914-779-1050.
+For more information on how surrogacy laws in New York may apply to your situation, please call our law firm at 914-779-1050 or contact us online.